parham-membari-terradue/machine-learning-process-new/inference/app-package/README.md

-# Provide an Inference Using Trained Model
+# Run Inference Module using CWL Runner

-In the [s5-newMLModel.ipynb](../../training/trials/s5-newMLModel.ipynb) notebook, the user trained a CNN model on EuroSAT to classify image chips into 10 different classes and tracked the workflow with MLFlow.
+In the [training](../../training/) mdule, the user trained a CNN model on EuroSAT dataset to classify image chips into 10 different classes and tracked the workflow with MLFlow.

-With this Application Package, the user performs inference by applying the trained model to unseen data to generate a classified image.
-This Application Package consists of one main module:
+In this Application Package, the user performs inference by applying the trained model to unseen data to generate a classified image.
+This Application Package consists of [make-inference](../make-inference/) module:

-- `make-inference`

-> **Note**: Please check the `make-inference` [documentation](../make-inference/README.md) regarding its usage before proceeding.

-The Application Package takes as input a (list of) Sentinel-2 L1C data and classifies it into 11 land cover classes:
+The Application Package takes as input a Sentinel-2 L1C data and classifies it into 11 land cover classes:

 | Class ID | Class Name            |
 |----------|-----------------------|